-- a No person shall obstruct the transaction of business at a meeting or behave offensively or improperly.
-If this standing order is ignored, the chairman of the meeting shall request such person(s) to moderate or improve their conduct. - b If person(s) disregard the request of the chairman of the meeting to moderate or improve their conduct, any councillor or the chairman of the meeting may propose that the person be no longer heard or be excluded from the meeting.
-The motion, if seconded, shall be put to the vote without discussion.
+a No person shall obstruct the transaction of business at a meeting or behave offensively or improperly.
+If this standing order is ignored, the chairman of the meeting shall request such person(s) to moderate or improve their conduct.

-c If a resolution made under standing order 2(b) is ignored, the chairman of the meeting may take further reasonable steps to restore order or to progress the meeting.
-This may include temporarily suspending or closing the meeting.
+- b If person(s) disregards the request of the chairman of the meeting to moderate or improve their conduct, any councillor or the chairman of the meeting may propose that the person be no longer heard or be excluded from the meeting.
+The motion, if seconded, shall be put to the vote without discussion. - c If a resolution made under standing order 2(b) is ignored, the chairman of the meeting may take further reasonable steps to restore order or to progress the meeting.
+This may include temporarily suspending or closing the meeting. - d Councillors must apply the seven principles of public life at meetings as outlined in the Members Code of Conduct. - e Councillors must register their personal and/or prejudicial interests prior to discussion of the related agenda item or motion. - f Councillors must adhere to their Members Code of Conduct and Ferring Standing Orders when attending meetings or with any other Council related business.